owang1/cs81-module3b-toolkit/PREDICTIONS.md

 I predict the square() function will return the square of the number I give it.
 For instance, entering 5 should give 25, and -5 should give 25.

+I predict the isEven() function will return a boolean True when the number entered is even, and False when it is odd.